AI + Health Tech

 What is "full financial risk"?

-The FFR safe harbor requires that the VBE, directly or through a participant (other than a payor), assume full financial risk from a payor.
+The FFR safe harbor requires that the VBE, directly or through a participant (other than a payor), assumes full financial risk from a payor.
 In this context, "full financial risk" means the VBE is financially responsible on a prospective basis for the cost of all items and services covered by the applicable payor for each patient in the target patient population for a term of at least 1 year ("Full Enterprise Risk").

 What level of risk are individual participants required to assume?